sambit2/sambit2.github.io/_posts/2018-12-22-AcademicRejection.md

 ---
 layout: post
-tags: [academic rejections, blog, PhD]
+tags: [academic rejections, blog, PhD, 2018]
 title:  Academic rejections
 subtitle: Is it high time we start talking about it!?
 css: "/css/index.css"